PlainOlFred/burger/README.md

     - [X] Route to create burger
     - [X] Route to update(devour)
   - [X] Hosted to heroku

+## Developmental Feature
+  - [ ] Allow burger to be undevoured
+  - [ ] Front-end decorations with burger theme

 ## Technoology Used
   - [Express](https://www.npmjs.com/package/express)